Varnez/gaarc/README.md

 ### Notebooks

 The notebooks were executed in Kaggle within the context of the competition and, thus, do not resolve data acquisition, and this will need to be provided to the local environment if executed outside of Kaggle.

+## ToDo

+- In the Autoencoder and subsequent modules, manage a way to be able to explicitly select a device, and properly propagate to all the submodules, keeping a reference as a property for the subtask modules.
+That is, so far, the biggest painpoin in terms of automated alignment.
+- Allow submodule tasks to select an specific subset of entities (or similar) to work with per step.
+- Refactor the steps so that they work with batches of size bigger than 1.